awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security_iam_service-with-iam.md

 ### Choosing an IAM Role in MediaPackage<a name="security_iam_service-with-iam-roles-choose"></a>

 When you create an asset resource in MediaPackage, you must choose a role to allow MediaPackage to access Amazon S3 on your behalf\.
 If you previously created a service role or service\-linked role, MediaPackage provides you with a list of roles to choose from\.
 It's important to choose a role that allows access to read from the S3 bucket and retrieve content\.
-For more information, see [Allowing AWS Elemental MediaPackage to Access Amazon S3](setting-up-create-trust-rel.md)\.
+For more information, see [Allowing AWS Elemental MediaPackage to Access Other AWS Services](setting-up-create-trust-rel.md)\.